rjadr/flask-organ-pipe-generator/README.md

 # flask-organ-pipe-generator

-A Flask app to generate OpenSCAD files of organ pipes for busker organs
+This Flask app takes a midi number as input and generates an OpenSCAD file for busker organ pipes.

+## Requirements
+`pip install audiolazy trianglesolver solidpython